top of page

 -If you’re a higher mileage runner or long distance triathlete, look into trying an entirely different model shoe for contrasting runs: easy runs vs. tempo runs, etc. Stay in the same category and cushion level that works for you, but branch out to another model or another brand.
 This creates even more variety, which helps strengthen different muscles, tendons, and ligaments.

 -If you want to be competitive on race day, you must wear a carbon-plated shoe "super shoe".
 If you choose not to, you are simply handicapping yourself.
 However, do not utilize your carbon-plated shoe as a daily trainer.
 The ultra stiff sole of most super shoes may lead to plantar fascia weakness or calf/achilles strain.
-Instead, save your super shoes for key speed workouts and those final key long runs.
-Be wise: typical super shoes lose their "pop" after 100-150 miles, so conserve those miles.
+BUT, you do want to use those super shoes for key speed workouts and those final key long runs.

 Most running or bone stress injuries stem from repetitive strain—too much of the same forces applied to vulnerable body parts.
 Vary your running routes along with your your shoe drop and cushion levels to protect your body.
 When the time is right, don’t be afraid to test new brands within the same category to stay injury-free.